mexo-tech/Mexo-OpenApi/doc/contract-api.md

 `IOC`: Immediate or cancel.
 Meaning the order will be cancelled if not executed immediately.
 Recommended if you want to fill the entire order immediately.

 `FOK`: Fill or kill.
 Meaning the order will be canceled if not immediately filled.
-Recommended if you want to fill as much as possible, but not necessarily all of, the order immediately.

 `LIMIT_MAKER`: Order will be cancelled if executed immediately.